MicrosoftLearning/MS-4022-Extend-Microsoft-365-Copilot-in-Copilot-Studio/Instructions/Labs/01-Build-your-first-declarative-agent/01-create-declarative-agent.md

 Next, let’s run the declarative agent in Microsoft 365 Copilot and validate its functionality in both the **immersive** and **in-context** experiences.

 Following the previous steps, you are currently in the **immersive** agent experience.
-Notice in the **Agents** pane to the right that **Product Support** is selected as the agent you are currently chatting directly with.
+Notice in the **Agents** pane to the side of the chat interface that **Product Support** is selected as the agent you are currently chatting directly with.

 ![Screenshot of the immersive experience with the Product Support agent in Microsoft 365 Copilot.](../Media/product-support-immersive.png)